Part I: Descending The Well of Humility

 The alleged, actual bush that burned and spoke to Moses.
 St. Catherine’s Monastery, Egypt.

-If you’ve experienced these high-energy states, you realize they are a sort of consciousness orbit.
+If you’ve experienced these high-energy states, you’ve likely realized they are a sort of consciousness orbit.
 I mean, even simple moods are a profound state shift.
 For example, if you’ve ever been genuinely depressed, it seems as if the depressed state of consciousness is all there is and all there ever has been.
 In mood states, what is true and apparent in one state is completely different than what is true and apparent in another and when we are in one we completely forget what its like to be in another.
 Or, as if that other state where we are seemingly capable of being permanently happy or sad no longer exists at all.
 Its reality is no longer available to our mind.
 It’s as if in one energy ring or orbit we can be in contact with Mars, on another, Earth, and another Neptune and neither Neptune or Mars’ reality is available while we are in in Earth’s orbit.

 Magical realities such as what’s found in the burning bush story are at a higher energy orbit than normative orbits permit.
 How we get into these “burning bush” states are covered more within Relationship Yoga.
 For now, I think it's helpful to ponder the miracles of the Bible as internal high-energy states of consciousness instead of acts that defy the physics of ‘objective’ reality, which, if true, has significant implications on how you both create and solve the problems of your life.
+That is if we choose remembrance of what’s true in these higher states within the moments our egos flare.

 “No problem can be solved from the same level of consciousness that created it.” —Albert Einstein